 - 1. Must be a Diplomate of the ABOG and hold an Active Certificate. - 2.
 Have successfully passed the ABOG written examination in Gynecologic Oncology within 6 years of the application for the oral examination.
 If more than 6 years have passed, the candidate will be required to sit for and pass the Gynecologic Oncology written examination again to be eligible to sit for the oral examination. - 3.
 May not have failed the Gynecologic Oncology oral examination 3 times.
 If the oral examination has been failed 3 times, the candidate must sit for and pass the Gynecologic Oncology written examination again to be eligible to sit for the oral examination. - 4.
+Have successfully completed a minimum of 36 months of training in an ABOG or ACGME-accredited Gynecologic Oncology fellowship.
+The fellowship training MUST include a minimum of 12 months of research. - 5.
 Hold an unrestricted license to practice medicine in all states or territories of the United States or Canada in which the candidates holds a medical license.
-Licenses that are on probation or have been revoked are considered to be restricted. - 5.
-Have been granted full and unrestricted privileges to practice as a Gynecologic Oncologist in each hospital in which the candidate has privileges. - 6.
-Be of good moral and ethical character and shown appropriate professionalism in all interactions with patients, peers, and other medical personnel.
-A felony conviction will be considered evidence of failure to meet this standard.
+Licenses that are on probation or have been revoked are considered to be restricted. - 6.
+Have been granted full and unrestricted privileges to practice as a Gynecologic Oncologist in each hospital in which the candidate has privileges.

-- 7. Have not resigned hospital privileges or membership in any medical organization (e.g., ACOG) while under investigation.
+- 7. Be of good moral and ethical character and shown appropriate professionalism in all interactions with patients, peers, and other medical personnel.
+A felony conviction will be considered evidence of failure to meet this standard. - 8.
+Have not resigned hospital privileges or membership in any medical organization (e.g., ACOG) while under investigation.
 If the candidate is under investigation or on probation, the examination will not be approved.
 The candidate must re-apply and pay a new application fee once the probation and/or restrictions have been resolved.
-However, resolution of these matters does not guarantee that the candidate's application will be approved. - 8.
-Have completed at least 12 months of independent practice and have hospital privileges by January 1, 2014 to practice as a subspecialist in Gynecology Oncology in a center or centers providing or having ready access to the essential diagnostic and therapeutic facilities for the practice of Gynecologic Oncology. - 9.
+However, resolution of these matters does not guarantee that the candidate's application will be approved. - 9.
+Have completed at least 12 months of independent practice and have hospital privileges by January 1, 2015 to practice as a subspecialist in Gynecology Oncology in a center or centers providing or having ready access to the essential diagnostic and therapeutic facilities for the practice of Gynecologic Oncology. - 10.
 Submit a case list that documents a practice that demonstrates sufficient depth and breadth of practice in the subspecialty of Gynecologic Oncology to permit the evaluation of the candidate's ability to function in the subspecialty.
 The case lists must be appropriately de-identified.
-(See Appendix B for de-identification information.) - 10.
+(See Appendix B for de-identification information.) - 11.
 Submit a thesis that meets the minimal standards of the Division of Gynecologic Oncology.
 Each submitted thesis will be reviewed for acceptability.
-(See Appendix C for information about thesis content.) - 11.
+(See Appendix C for information about thesis content.) - 12.
 Have not failed to disclose any adverse action.
 If a non-disclosed falsification or adverse action is identified by ABOG it will result in a deferral of a candidate's eligibility to sit for the oral examination for a period of at least 3 years.
-If the candidate is allowed to sit for the examination at the end of the deferral period, the candidate must meet all requirements in effect at that time. - 12.
-If the candidate practices in a country other than the United States or Canada, a letter from the senior responsible medical officer at each facility where the candidate practices verifying that the candidate has unrestricted privileges in Gynecologic Oncology must be submitted to ABOG.
+If the candidate is allowed to sit for the examination at the end of the deferral period, the candidate must meet all requirements in effect at that time.

-April 12-16, 2015 Oral Examination: Content
+April 4-6, 2016 Oral Examination: Content